apostrophecms/starter-kit-assembly-essentials/README.md

 If you have already started a single-site project, you can move your modules directly from `modules` to `sites/modules`, and move the `modules` section of your `app.js` file to the corresponding section of `sites/index.js`.
 However take note of the existing settings we provide and merge accordingly.

-> **If you are hosting your project with us, or using tools provided by us, you should remove any legacy app.js or module code that configures UploadFS cloud storage or mongodb database hosts.** Such settings are handled automatically and the configuration is set behind the scenes by `@apostrophecms-pro/multisite` and the provided logic in the boilerplate project.
+> **If you are hosting your project with us, or using tools provided by us, you should remove any legacy app.js or module code that configures UploadFS cloud storage or mongodb database hosts.** Such settings are handled automatically and the configuration is set behind the scenes by `@apostrophecms-pro/multisite` and the provided logic in the starter kit.

 ### Themes